 Tip 3 – Pack Smart

 If you have to fly, try your best to avoid checking any bags.
-However, if you must check a bag, make sure all your personal necessities are in your carry-on.
+However, if you must check a bag, make sure all your necessities are in your carry-on.
 The last thing you want is to be without your medication if your baggage happens to get lost.

 If you’re driving a significant distance, pack a small cooler filled with food and drinks.
 Lots of stores and gas stations close for the holiday, so make sure you’re as prepared as possible.